stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 guaranteed to be able to observe the blockchain state and submit transactions within any period of length O.

-The payment channel consists of two 2-of-2 multisig accounts MI and MR, and a series of transaction sets that contain _declaration_ and _closing_ transactions with MI as their source account, signed by both participants.
-The closing transaction defines the final state of the channel that disburses the asset from MI to MR and/or from MR to MI such that the final balances of MI and MR match the amounts belonging to I and R. The closing transaction also returns control of MI to I and control of MR to R.  Each generation of declaration and closing transaction sets in the series are an agreement on a new final state for the channel.
+The payment channel consists of two 2-of-2 multisig escrow accounts EI and ER, and a series of transaction sets that contain _declaration_ and _closing_ transactions with EI as their source account, signed by both participants.
+The closing transaction defines the final state of the channel that disburses the asset from EI to ER and/or from ER to EI such that the final balances of EI and ER match the amounts belonging to I and R. The closing transaction also returns control of EI to I and control of ER to R.  Each generation of declaration and closing transaction sets in the series are an agreement on a new final state for the channel.